-William Campbell Johnston, fifth child of William Johnston and Margaret Graham Johnston married Nancy A. Prater.
-They had twelve children, namely: James Johnston, Samuel A. Johnston, Thomas N. Johnston, Sarah A, Johnston, Francis C. Johnston, George G. Johnston, Alice Johnston, Carrie Lea Johnston, J. W. Johnston, Addie Johnston, Minnie V. Johnston, and Martha Johnston.
-Of these, James H. Johnston married Fannie Julian and had seven children, namely: Warren Johnston (who married and had four children) Clifford Johnston (who married ) Wheeler Johnston (who married Nora Jones and had three children), Myrtle Johnston; Mack Johnston (who married Claude Johnston and had one child), and Julia Johnston.
-Sarah A. Johnston married Anderson Barger and had twelve children, namely: John Barger, William Barger (who married and had one child), James Barger, Thomas Barger, Blucher Barger, Mollie Barger, (who married \\\\\ Francisco and had one child), Leona Barger (who married Joseph Seaborn), Ida Barger (who married Steele and has one child), Jessie Barger, Bertie Barger, Sallie Barger, and Addie Barger; Francis Johnston married Jennie Smalling and had four children, namely: Mae Johnston (who married John A. Lee and has one child), BenjaminJohnston (who married Minnie Rinehart and has three children), Thomas Lee Johnston (who married Lucy Davis and has one child), and Pearl Johnston.
-Alice Johnston married James Helm and had eight children, namely: John Helm (who married Margaret Allison and had three children), Byron Helm, Lucy Helm (who married Johnston and had one child), Fred Helm, Minnie Helm, Addie Helm, Mary Helm, and Douglas Helm.
-Carrie Johnston married Horace Luttrell and had three children, namely: Hugh Luttrell, Carl Luttrell, and Bernice Luttrell; J. W. Johnston married Nannie Butts and haul four children, namely: Willie Johnston, Fae Johnston, Addie Johnston, Mae Johnston and Ray Johnston.
+Jackson Graham Johnston, fourth child of William Johnston and Margaret Graham Johnston married Nancy had three children), Myrtle Johnston; Mack Johnston (who married Claude Johnston and had one child), and Julia Johnston, Sarah A. Johnston married Anderson Barger and had twelve children, namely: John Barger, William Barger (who married - and had one child), James Barger, Thomas Barger, Blucher Barger, Mollie Barger, (who married - Francisco and had one child), Leona Barger (who married Joseph Seaborn), Ida Barger (who married - Steele and has one child), Jessie Barger, Bertie Barger, Sallie Barger, and Addie Barger; Francis Johnston married Jennie Smalling and had four children, namely: Mae Johnston (who married John A. Lee and has one child), Benjamin Johnston (who married Minnie Rinehart and has three children), Thomas Lee Johnston (who married Lucy Davis and has one child), and Pearl Johnston.
+Alice Johnston married James Helm and had eight children, namely: John Helm (who married Margaret Allison and had three children), Byron Helm, Lucy Helm (who married ---- Johnston and had one child), Fred Helm, Minnie Helm, Addie Helm, Mary Helm, and Douglas Carrie Johnston married Horace Luttrell and had Helm. three children, namely: Hugh Luttrell, Carl Luttrell, and Bernice Luttrell; J. W. Johnston, married Nannie Butts and had four children, namely: Willie Johnston, Fae Johnston, Addie Johnston, Mae Johnston and Ray Johnston.